Advarma0069/Super-Store-Sales-Dashboard/README.md

 # Super-Store-Sales-Dashboard
-Super Store Sales Dashboard you can easily access the data of sales
+Super Store Sales Dashboard and this was created by aditya varma used with Power Bi